oconnor663/jacko.io/posts/snooze.md

 closure is running, the other `foo` in the buffer is snoozed.[^fair]

 [^fair]: In this case the second buffered `foo` doesn't actually advance to the
     point where it acquires the `LOCK`.
-We still get a reliable deadlock here, though, because Tokio's `Mutex` is "fair".
+But we still get a reliable deadlock here, because Tokio's `Mutex` is "fair".
 When `Mutex::lock` blocks waiting for the `Mutex` to be released, it takes a "place in line", and other callers can't jump ahead unless it's cancelled.
 To [make this example work with an unfair mutex][unfair], we could add a 1 ms sleep in `foo` after the critical section.

 [unfair]: playground://snooze_playground/foo_buffered_unfair.rs